bioexcel/biobb-wf-md-setup-protein-cwl/README.md

 To clone the repository and setup the submodules, you need to do the following three setps:

-#.
-Clone the repository to the machine you want to use it on.
+1. Clone the repository to the machine you want to use it on.
-#.
-Change into that directory
+2. Change into that directory
-#.
-Initialise the submodules, which downloads the required submodules to teh machine.
+2. Initialise the submodules, which downloads the required submodules to the machine.

 These steps can be done with the following commands: